Updated June 2, 2026

 The difference between AEO and SEO comes down to what you're trying to achieve in each search context.
 Traditional SEO is designed for a world where users type a query, receive a list of ranked pages, and click through to the one they judge most relevant.
 In that world, ranking position is the primary output, click-through rate is the primary metric, and page traffic is what you're ultimately optimizing for.

-AEO is designed for a different search pattern that is now dominant for many query types: conversational AI queries where the user asks a question and receives a synthesized direct answer, often without visiting any external page at all.
+AEO is designed for a different and increasingly common search pattern: conversational AI queries where the user asks a question and receives a synthesized direct answer, often without visiting any external page at all.
 When someone asks ChatGPT "what's the best approach to enterprise security architecture" or asks Perplexity "who are the top executives writing about supply chain risk," the AI generates an answer from its indexed sources.
 AEO is the practice of structuring your content to be selected as one of those sources — ideally, cited prominently in the answer itself.

 The distinction is significant because optimizing for one doesn't automatically optimize for the other.
 A page with strong traditional SEO signals — high domain authority, many backlinks, good keyword density — may still be overlooked by AI answer engines if its structure doesn't make it easy for AI to extract a clear, direct answer to a specific question.
 AEO requires a different structural approach: leading with the answer, using clear question-answer formats, incorporating FAQ schema, and writing in a way that makes the content extractable rather than simply rankable.